 Proenneke was fortunate that the Alsworth Family brought in his groceries and mail over the years.
-His diet was mostly oatmeal, sourdough hot cakes and biscuits, bacon and eggs, beans, and just about anything else friends brought him along with the fish he continued to catch.
+His diet was mostly oatmeal, sourdough hot cakes and biscuits, bacon, eggs, beans, and just about anything else friends brought him along with the fish he continued to catch.
 He still enjoyed eating meat, but as the authority of the National Park Service was established in the 1980s and 1990s Proenneke had few opportunities to salvage illegal kills simply because there was no legal hunting occurring around Twin Lakes.

 The ever resourceful Proenneke had one last trick up his sleeve, though.
-One time in the early 1990s Proenneke located a wolf-killed moose carcass and he was able to glean a few edible portions of moose meat from the carcass.
+One time in the early 1990s he located a wolf-killed moose carcass and was able to glean a few edible portions of meat from the carcass.
 Not long after park staff stopped in to check on the elderly Proenneke during a routine patrol of the park.
 He invited them in his cabin and promptly offered them bowls of moose meat soup while recounting how he happened to come by the fresh meat.

 Proenneke's off-the-grid lifestyle resonates with people around the world.
-His observations are the basis for several books and videos, all of which are available for purchase from our non-profit partner, Alaska Geographic.
+His observations are the basis for several books and videos, which are available for purchase from our non-profit partner, Alaska Geographic.
 These publications, in turn, have inspired people from around the globe to live more simply, to take closer notice of the natural world around them, and to explore the Twin Lakes region.

 The Journals of Dick Proenneke 1967-1973